ChalmersGU-data-structure-courses/OpenDSA/RST/en/Graph/GraphTraversal.rst

    :output: show

 Here is an implementation for BFS.
+Note that it's not possible to call ``PostVisit`` in BFS traversal, because you cannot know when the adjacent edges (the "children") have been traversed.

 .. codeinclude:: ChalmersGU/Graphs/GraphTraversal
    :tag: BFS

+*Fun fact*:
+If you replace the queue with a stack
+(and the enqueing/dequeueing operations with push/pop),
+you will get depth-first search!
+This is because the recursive version of DFS implicitly uses the call stack to remember which vertices to visit.

 The following visualization shows a random graph each time that you start it, so that you can see the behavior on different examples.